umee-network/umee/docs/design_docs/template.md

 ## Abstract

 > "If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the task.
+Provide a simplified and layman-accessible explanation of the problem or feature.
-> A short (~200 word) description of the issue being addressed.
+> Keep it short.
+Max 200 words.

 ## Context